Irrigation system not growing

 Landscaping

-The answer to 'irrigation system not growing' is that there could be several common causes, such as clogged or damaged sprinkler heads, issues with the water supply, or problems with the irrigation controller.
-Symptoms may include uneven or patchy grass growth, dry spots, or water pooling in certain areas.
+The answer to 'irrigation system not growing' is that there are several common causes, including issues with the water supply, sprinkler heads, or programming.
+Symptoms may include uneven or patchy grass growth, standing water, or dry spots.
+Solutions can range from simple adjustments to more complex repairs, and sometimes it's best to call in a professional landscaper.

 Step-by-Step Guide